emqxarchive/emqx-docs-en/source/design.rst

 Plugin Design
 -------------

-Plugin is a normal erlang application that can be started/stopped dynamically by a running *EMQ* broker.
+Plugin is a normal erlang application that can be started/stopped dynamically by a running emqttd broker.

 emqttd_plugins Module
 ---------------------